 Quadrature’s artistic research focuses on data and physical experiments.
-The Berlin artist collective uses new technologies and scientific findings as inspiration as well as raw material.
-They pursue a transdisciplinary approach, using various media such as time-based performance and installation as well as classical sculptural and two-dimensional works.
+The Berlin based artist duo pursues a transdisciplinary approach, using various media such as time-based performance and installation as well as classical sculptural and two-dimensional works.

-For some years, the artists have been focusing specifically on the methods and tools for exploring the cosmos.
+For some years, the artists have been focusing specifically on the methods and stories involved in exploring the cosmos.
 For Quadrature the universe represents an intangible but very real place for their reflections, evoking both the most elemental emotions and the most advanced scientific theories.
 The boundaries and limitations the human mind and its physical representations encounter resonates in all their work.

-The members of the Berliner Künstlerkollektiv Juliane Götz, Sebastian Neitsch and formerly Jan Bernstein (until 2016), have won several awards and scholarships for their artistic practice, including recognition by the Prix Ars Electronica in 2015 and 2018, scholarships from the Kunstfonds Bonn, Akademie Schloss Solitude and LaBecque, as well as a fellowship from PODIUM Esslingen and the Hertz-lab of the ZKM Karlsruhe(Centre of Art and Media).
-Their work is shown around the world in festivals and exhibitions.
+The members Juliane Götz, Sebastian Neitsch and formerly Jan Bernstein (until 2016), have won several awards and scholarships for their artistic practice, including recognition by the Prix Ars Electronica in 2015 and 2018, scholarships from the Kunstfonds Bonn, Akademie Schloss Solitude and LaBecque, as well as a fellowship from PODIUM Esslingen and the Hertz-lab of the ZKM Karlsruhe(Centre of Art and Media).
+Their works are shown around the world in various festivals and exhibitions.